qjerome/magic-rs/README.md

 **A safe Rust implementation of file type detection with 99% compatibility with libmagic rule format**

-This ecosystem provides a complete, memory-safe alternative to the traditional Unix `file` command implementation, while maintaining near-full compatibility with existing `libmagic` rule files.
+This ecosystem provides a complete, memory-safe alternative to the traditional `libmagic` implementation, while maintaining near-full compatibility with existing rule files.

 ## 🔥 Key Advantages